 SHROOMS (2007) had been staring me down from my Netflix Streaming cue for years now, since before you or your grandchildren were even born, in a way, so finally I went for it one soggy afternoon, sprinkled atop a peanut butter and cracker to mask the taste.
 But, aside from a talking cow and some nice Irish gloom, the trip was a bummer, more muddled than that stale yellow film feeling I used to get trying to snap into action through taking--as these kids did--shrooms on a rainy camping trip when I was so full of whiskey I could barely talk, and yet painfully sober, stuck with people I did or didn't like as companions that never understood what I was trying tray abthing haren't sewa theem?
 Whoa, I thought I'm guess hard tripping was!

-You know how it is, those soggy six AM Sundays after the bars are closed and only stupid college kids and burnouts take shrooms to get over the hump, 'cuz they're young and optimistic and drugs managed to lift them out of depression... once.
+You know how it is, those soggy six AM Sundays after the bars are closed and only stupid college kids and burnouts take shrooms to get over the hump, 'cuz it worked... once.
 And whoa, that stupid college burnout, baby, is maybe you.
-And the goddess of the fungus takes one peek down your flooded basement souls, sense your weakness and decides rather than heal your wounds, to lay into you like a bitchy girlfriend-mom hybrid... for eight miserable hours.
-And even after their bitching leaves you and your closed eye hallucinations fade back to normal blurry bands of gray, even then you can't sleep because by then its three in the afternoon and the third eye visuals, sink-holes and leprous faces keep picking at the scabs of your soul.
+And the goddess of the fungus takes one peek down your flooded basement soul, senses your weakness and decides rather than heal your wounds, to lay into you like a bitchy girlfriend-mom hybrid... for eight miserable hours.
+And even after her cruel relentless mockery mellows out and your closed-eye hallucinations fade back to normal blurry bands of gray, even then you can't sleep because by then its three in the afternoon and the third eye visuals, sink-holes and leprous faces keep picking at the scabs of your soul.

 But hey, there's a film called SHROOMS, and no, here the shrooms don't really cause evil in and of themselves, in fact they're kind of a red herring.
 But they're there.
 They're not going away.
 The trouble is, maybe these campers should have been smoking pot instead, and passing around some whiskey and just calling it a day.
-Shrooms can be hit or miss, pummeling you or protecting you depending on the spore's magic mood, and of course set and setting are so important.
+Shrooms can be hit or miss, pummeling you or protecting you, depending on the spore's magic mood, and of course set and setting are so important.
 A sunny day with your favorite people at, taken a few hours after a light lunch, at, like, three PM, with good music and incense and some minor butterflies over the excitement?
 That's ideal.
 But pot never fails us... just as it never quite succeeds.
-That's just part of the deal.
+That's just part of its deal.
 Pot's hangover is included in the high, there's no misery deferred and returned with interest at a more convenient time.
 It's pay as you go.
 Shrooms though, are paid off in installments for weeks, or else you end up drinking and taking more to taper off, and that never works.

 And instead of a fifth wheel, lo!
 The unicyclist.

-Yes, in exploring this character, horror has recognized in its target audience a common thread that runs counter to general programming, the insider realization that pot protects you from evil.
+Yes, in exploring this character, horror has recognized its target audience and isolated a common thread that runs counter to general programming: the insider realization that pot protects you from evil.
 All along we were right to be paranoid, man, things are all... weirder and more perverse and vile than we imagined in our trippiest delusions.
 And Mary Jane's loyal sheepdog sanity never abandoned us and won't now.